Nvidia DGX: DGX SuperPod

 The DGX Superpod is a high performance turnkey supercomputer system provided by Nvidia using DGX hardware.
 It combines DGX compute nodes with fast storage and high bandwidth networking to provide a solution to high demand machine learning workloads.
 The Selene supercomputer, at the Argonne National Laboratory, is one example of a DGX SuperPod-based system.

-Selene, built from 280 DGX A100 nodes, ranked 5th on the TOP500 list for most powerful supercomputers at the time of its completion in June 2020, and has continued to remain high in performance.
+Selene, built from 280 DGX A100 nodes, ranked 5th on the TOP500 list for most powerful supercomputers at the time of its completion in June 2020.
 The new Hopper-based SuperPod can scale to 32 DGX H100 nodes, for a total of 256 H100 GPUs and 64 x86 CPUs.
 This gives the complete SuperPod 20 TB of HBM3 memory, 70.4 TB/s of bisection bandwidth, and up to 1 ExaFLOP of FP8 AI compute.
 These SuperPods can then be further joined to create larger supercomputers.

 The Eos supercomputer, designed, built, and operated by Nvidia, was constructed of 18 H100-based SuperPods, totaling 576 DGX H100 systems, 500 Quantum-2 InfiniBand switches, and 360 NVLink Switches, that allow Eos to deliver 18 EFLOPs of FP8 compute, and 9 EFLOPs of FP16 compute, making Eos the 5th fastest AI supercomputer in the world, according to TOP500 (November 2023 edition).

 As Nvidia does not produce any storage devices or systems, Nvidia SuperPods rely on partners to provide high performance storage.
 Current storage partners for Nvidia Superpods are Dell EMC, DDN, HPE, IBM, NetApp, Pavilion Data, and VAST Data.